-The FDA’s policies have been met with harsh criticism from tobacco harm reduction advocates around the world.
+The FDA’s policies have been met with criticism from tobacco harm reduction advocates around the world.
 Tobacco harm reduction is the practice of steering tobacco users toward less risky behaviors.
 It’s easier for smokers to switch to vaping than to give up nicotine cold turkey, and since an overwhelming amount of scientific research has found vaping to be safer than smoking, e-cigs can play a role in ending the smoking pandemic.
-Critics argue that imposing strict regulations on e-cigs is irresponsible considering that they could potentially save lives.
+Critics argue that strict regulations on e-cigs is wrong, considering that they could potentially save lives.

 The CDC and Smoking Statistics